yueli8/HASM_SILAC/README.md

 ## Install the software, download the data and set up the directory
 This pipeline is designed to be used in R environment.

-    install the R statistical package.
+1. Install the R statistical package.
 We used version 4.0.4.

-    Install the following R packages, which can be obtained using either the install.packages function in R or via the Bioconductor framework:
+2. Install the following R packages, which can be obtained using either the install.packages function in R or via the Bioconductor framework:

 limma
 proDA
 sva
 calibrate
 ggplot
 fgsea
 tidyverse
 data.table